dpruden13/cinema-oracle/README.md

 - **Data Coverage:** Because the MovieLens dataset has ~9k movies and the TMDB dataset has ~5k movies, the former is used as the main list of movies with extra fields (such as `overview`, `actors`, and `director`) supplemented by the latter as available.
 The [IMDb API](https://developer.imdb.com/documentation/api-documentation/getting-access/) or [TMDB API](https://developer.themoviedb.org/docs/getting-started) could be used to fill in the missing gaps.
 - **Prompt Engineering:** LLM responses could likely be improved by splitting up prompts between the system_prompt and user_prompt instead of using only the latter.
 - **Context Engineering:** To speed up response times and allow more ambitious user prompts accessing more data, Retrieval-Augmented Generation (RAG) could be implemented with a vector database such as Pinecone.
-- **Hosting an Agent:** To make this API available to AI agents, a Model Context Protocol (MCP) server could be set up and hosted.
+- **Hosting for Agents:** To make this API available to AI agents, a Model Context Protocol (MCP) server could be set up and hosted.
 - **Security:** The data in the MovieLens and TMDB datasets is not sensitive in nature.
 That said, to become production ready, more coding would need to be done to guard against SQL Injection and Prompt Injection.